withastro/astro/docs/styling.md

 ## 📚 Advanced Styling Architecture in Astro

-Many development setups give you the basics on where to put CSS for small things, but very quickly you realize the simple examples fail you as your code scales, and soon you have a mess on your hands.
-An natural question for any setup is “how do I architect my styles?” yet not every framework outlines its rules.
-While we’d like to say _“use whatever you want,”_ and leave it up to you, the reality is that not all styling approaches will work as well in Astro as others, because Astro is a blend of new ideas (**Partial Hydration** and **JS frameworks with zero runtime JS**) and old (**HTML-first**).
-It couldn’t hurt to try and provide a guide on how to think about styling architecture in Astro, and this section is precisely that.
+Too many development setups take a hands-off approach to CSS, or at most leave you with only contrived examples that don’t get you very far.
+Telling developers “Use whatever styling solution you want!” is a nice thought that rarely works out in practice.
+Few styling approaches lend themselves to every setup.
+Astro is no different—certain styling approaches _will_ work better than others.

-An example of all styling approaches not being equal in Astro: given that Astro tries and removes runtime JS, and even the framework if possible, it’d be very inefficient to load all of React just to load Styled Components so your page can have styles (in fact we’d discourage using any CSS-in-JS runtime in Astro in general).
-On the opposite end of the styling spectrum, you _can_ use a completely-decoupled [BEM][bem] or [SMACSS][smacss] approach in Astro.
+An example to illustrate this: Astro removes runtime JS (even the core framework if possible).
+Thus, depending on Styled Components for all your styles would be bad, as that would require React to load on pages where it’s not needed.
+Or at best, you’d get a “[FOUC][fouc]” as your static HTML is served but the user waits for JavaScript to download and execute.
+Or consider a second example at the opposite end of the spectrum: _BEM_.
+You _can_ use a completely-decoupled [BEM][bem] or [SMACSS][smacss] approach in Astro.
 But that’s a lot of manual maintenance you can avoid, and it leaves out a lof of convenience of [Astro components][astro-syntax].

-We think there’s a great middle ground between easy-to-use-but-slow CSS-in-JS and fast-but-ornery decoupled CSS.
-This approach doesn’t have a fancy name (yet), but works well in Astro, is performant for users, and will be the best styling solution in Astro _for most people_ (provided you’re willing to learn a little).
-This guide is structured in the form of some basic do’s and don’ts up front, followed by the reasoning behind each.
-Again, the reason they’re outlined here and not mandated by the framework is that we want you to ultimately make the decisions!
-But if you’re looking for opinions, you’ve found them 🙂.
+We think there’s a great middle ground between intuitive-but-slow CSS-in-JS and fast-but-cumbersome global CSS: **Hybrid Scoped + Utility CSS**.
+This approach works well in Astro, is performant for users, and will be the best styling solution in Astro _for most people_ (provided you’re willing to learn a little).
+So as a quick recap:

-### Rules

-1. Avoid global styles (other than utility CSS)
-2. Use utility CSS
-3. Centralize your layouts
-4. Don’t use flexbox and grid libraries; write them custom when you need them
-5. Never use `margin` on a component wrapper
-6. Let each component set its own media queries (i.e. don’t have global media queries).

-_Note: if these rules seem restrictive, they’re meant to be!
-As stated, these are strong opinions that may improve your apps’ styles after you learn the reasons why._
+**This approach is good for…**

+- Developers wanting to try out something new in regard to styling
+- Developers that would appreciate some strong opinions in CSS architecture

+**This approach is **NOT** good for…**

+- Developers that already have strong opinions on styling, and want to control everything themselves

+Read on if you’re looking for some strong opinions 🙂.
+We’ll describe the approach by enforcing a few key rules that should govern how you set your styles:

+### Hybrid Scoped + Utility CSS

-#### 1. Avoid global styles
+#### Scoped styles

 You don’t need an explanation on component-based design.
 You already know that reusing components is a good idea.
 And it’s this idea that got people used to concepts like [Styled Components][styled-components] and [Styled JSX][styled-jsx].
-But rather than burden your users with slow load times, Astro has something better: **built-in scoped styles.**
+But rather than burden your users with slow load times of CSS-in-JS, Astro has something better: **built-in scoped styles.**

 ```html
 <!-- src/components/Button.astro -->